Jacob Meyers Preview, Player Props: Astros vs. Marlins

 Marlins Pitching Rankings

-- The Marlins pitching staff is second in the league with a collective 9.6 strikeouts per nine innings.
+- The Marlins pitching staff is second in MLB with a collective 9.6 strikeouts per nine innings.

-- Marlins pitchers combine to rank 13th in baseball in home runs surrendered (137 total, 1.1 per game).
+- Marlins pitchers combine to rank 14th in baseball in home runs allowed (140 total, 1.2 per game).

-- Cueto (0-3 with a 5.33 ERA and 23 strikeouts in 27 2/3 innings pitched) gets the start for the Marlins, his sixth of the season.

-- His most recent appearance was on Wednesday against the Cincinnati Reds, when the right-hander tossed five innings, surrendering three earned runs while allowing five hits.
+- In his most recent outing on Friday against the New York Yankees, the lefty went 3 1/3 innings, allowing seven earned runs while surrendering nine hits.

-- The 37-year-old has a 5.33 ERA and 7.7 strikeouts per nine innings across six games this season, while allowing a batting average of .206 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.